Bailey Voisin: European Le Mans Series

-The Briton progressed to the European Le Mans Series in 2022, returning to United Autosports, with whom he would compete in the LMP3 category alongside Josh Caygill and Finn Gehrsitz.
+Voisin progressed to the European Le Mans Series in 2022, returning to United Autosports, with whom he would compete in the LMP3 category alongside Josh Caygill and Finn Gehrsitz.
 Their season started in strong fashion, as the team finished third at Le Castellet, which turned into second once a car ahead had been disqualified.
 However, the outfit were unable to match that result for the following four rounds, with two retirements sandwiching a pair of points finishes.
 The season ended positively, with Voisin, Gehrsitz and Caygill taking another second place in the Algarve, which elevated them to eighth in the championship.